rubenOF/videojs-social/README.md

 embedCode

     Type: string
     This is iframe embed code for sharing the video.
-This allows you to completely override the contents of the Embed Code field located in the sharing dialog.
+This allows you to set the contents of the Embed Code field located in the sharing dialog.
     Social Media Embed Code
-    You can get the value of this property by using the getEmbedCode() method.

 services